jasperanders/Bachelorthesis/Thesis/md/thesis.md

 ## General validity

-All products allow a variatey of question types.
+All products allow a variety of question types.
 Matching the first design principle.
 To completely match the _general validity requirement_ exams need to be able to enforce per question time constrains.
 Here only [@OpenOlat] and [@LPlus] can provide such a feature.
 The other systems allow for time constraints to be set on the whole exam, time limits on a per question basis is not possible.

 ## Protection against contestation